 For example, one of the classic business simulation exercise examples involves managing a virtual product launch.
 Teams must coordinate R&D, marketing, supply chain, and finance decisions within a tight timeframe and budget.
 Another example might be a simulation of a P&L management challenge, where participants adjust levers to keep their business unit profitable amid market changes.

 These exercises are used widely in onboarding to help new employees understand company operations, in training to build targeted competencies, and in strategic planning sessions to test responses to hypothetical futures.
-According to SimTutor, organizations that use simulations for onboarding reduce training time by 30% and increase job proficiency by up to 40%.
+Organizations that use simulations for onboarding reduce training time by 30% and increase job proficiency by up to 40%.

 What is an example of a business simulation?